-Marchex, Inc. is a mobile advertising analytics company.
-We provide products and services for businesses of all sizes that depend on consumer phone calls to drive sales.
-Our technology can facilitate call quality, analyze calls in real time and measure the outcomes of calls while our technology platform can deliver performance-based, pay-for-call advertising across numerous mobile and online publishers to connect consumers with businesses over the phone.
+Marchex, Inc. is a mobile advertising analytics company that helps connect online behavior to real-world, offline actions.
+We provide products and services for businesses of all sizes that focus on consumer phone calls to drive sales.
+Our technology can facilitate call quality, analyze phone calls in real time and measure the outcomes of calls while our technology platform can deliver performance-based, pay-for-call advertising across numerous mobile and online publishers to connect consumers with businesses over the phone.

 Our technology-based products and services enable our customers to connect with consumers across third-party mobile and online channels.
 We have direct relationships with large national advertisers and advertising agencies which utilize our products and services to plan, execute and measure their call-focused advertising campaigns.
-We also provide private-label performance marketing solutions for SMBs through a network of large reseller partners, which include Yellow Pages publishers, media and telecommunications companies and vertical marketing service providers.
+We also provide private-label performance marketing solutions for small-and medium-sized businesses ("SMBs") through a network of large reseller partners, which include Yellow Pages publishers, media and telecommunications companies and vertical marketing service providers.
 We enable these partners to sell pay-for-call advertising, call-analytics, search engine marketing and other digital marketing services to their small business customers.
 We execute these campaigns for them using our technology.
 Our primary product offerings are: